Genomics, Health, and Public Policy Graduate Certificate

-- Upon successful completion of program requirements, students are awarded a Certificate in Genomic Advocacy.
+- Upon successful completion of program requirements, students are awarded a certificate.

-- The online Genomic Advocacy Certificate Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+- The online Genomics, Health, and Public Policy Certificate Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
 The program also is open to students in Canada (all provinces).
 The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

-Note: In addition to offering the online Genomic Advocacy Graduate Certificate Program, the University has established The Center for Genomic Advocacy, whose mission is to develop a community of advocates through interdisciplinary studies in biology, political science, business, ethics, and health.
+Note: In addition to offering the online Genomics, Health, and Public Policy Graduate Certificate Program, the University has established The Center for Genomic Advocacy, whose mission is to develop a community of advocates through interdisciplinary studies in biology, political science, business, ethics, and health.
 Visit the site to browse a variety of resources including reading materials and video presentations.

 Financial Aid & Assistance